ikolossvary/proba/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a research fellow in pure mathematics at the Alfréd Rényi Institute if Mathematics in Budapest, Hungary.
-I currently hold a Marie Sklodowska-Curie Actions Postdoctoral Fellowship titled `New Perspectives on` at the Alfréd Rényi Institute of Mathematics.
-His main area of interest lies in the broad area of dynamical systems and more specifically the dimension theory of fractal sets and measures arising from various contexts.
-He has also worked on first passage percolation problems on random graphs before.
+I am a research fellow in pure mathematics at the Alfréd Rényi Institute of Mathematics in Budapest, Hungary.
+I currently hold a Marie Sklodowska-Curie Actions Postdoctoral Fellowship titled *New perspectives on the box counting dimension of sets and measures* at the Alfréd Rényi Institute of Mathematics.
+My main area of interest lies in the broad area of dynamical systems and more specifically the dimension theory of fractal sets and measures arising from various contexts.
+I have also worked on first passage percolation problems on random graphs before.
 {style="text-align: justify;"}